 Photo, left by Rebecca Jefferis Williamson: Vehicle burning in La Mesa

 May 30, 2020 (La Mesa) -- Multiple vehicles at La Mesa's Civic Center are in flames tonight, with looting of businesses across the downtown area.The chaos comes after several thousand mostly peaceful demonstrators converged outside the La Mesa Police Department headquarters this afternoon to protest the killing of George Floyd, an African-American man killed by a white police officer in Minneapolis.
-The protesters also demonstrated over an incident earlier this week in La Mesa when a man was detained near the Grossmont Transit Center.
+The protesters also demonstrated over an incident earlier this week in La Mesa when a man was detained near the Grossmont Transit Center that some contend was racial profiling.

 In that incident, suspect Amaurie Johnson was arrested on suspicion of assaulting a police officer.
 Video on social media shows the Amaurie and the officer arguing when the officer pushes Johnson into a seated position.
 The officer has been placed on administrative leave pending an investigation.
 The city has also announced plans for an independent investigation.

-The protest later resulted in confrontations that resulted in tear-gassing of some protesters and declaration of an unlawful assembly.
+The protest later resulted in confrontations, tear-gassing of some protesters and declaration of an unlawful assembly.

 Casey Short says he organized the protest because he has mutual friends with Johnson.
 “We were sick and tired of seeing all the injustices that have been going around and it seems like it’s happening every day, just to a different name,” he told ECM.
 “We want people to stand up and fight for injustice no matter what color you are.”